By Rod Ashley, Tafflab CEO and Trustee

 • use appropriate presentation techniques

-• listen & query where necessary
+• listen and query where necessary

 • discuss ideas, taking alternatives into account